Call Us to Find a Therapist: 1-888-563-2112 ext.1

 Bullying is an attempt, usually systematic and ongoing, to undermine and harm someone based on some perceived weakness.
 Although commonly associated with children, bullying can occur at any age, and members of minority groups are significantly more likely to be bullied in adulthood.

 Bullying of schoolchildren is perhaps the most well-known form of bullying.
 Children may physically bully other children by hitting them, taking their possessions, or damaging their property.
 Bullying can also be verbal and may include exclusionary tactics, name-calling, and threats.
-A growing problem is cyberbulling, which is the use of the internet and other communication technologies to deliberately harm another person.
+A modern-day form of bullying—cyberbullying—takes place via the Internet and other communication technologies and is a growing concern among schools and parents.

 Some studies indicate that boys are more likely to engage in physical bullying while girls are more likely to participate in verbal bullying.
 For this reason, bullying by girls may be underreported and may last longer before it is noticed.